Southern Methodist University Logo (SMU Logo)

 The official university fonts for SMU are Tiempos (serif) and Trade Gothic (sans-serif).
 The first font is strict, business-like, and practical, while the second is friendly and balanced.

 The corporate colors for this higher education institution were suggested by its first leader, Robert Stewart Hyer.
-He chose Harvard Crimson and Yale Blue, which are present in the academic emblem.
+He chose Harvard Crimson and Yale Blue, present in the academic emblem.
 This choice was made to associate the university with the standards of Ivy League institutions.
-In contrast, the seal is monochrome and consists of black and white colors.
+In contrast, the seal is monochrome, consisting of black and white.

 Southern Methodist University (SMU) Symbol